amiskov/awex/README.md

 # Awex

-Awesome Elixir List with some perks and everyday update on stars and the latest commit.
+Awesome Elixir List with everyday update on stars and the latest commit.
 It looks like this:

 ![Awex screenshot](./awex.png)